lightdrk/stock_Info/README.md

 # stock_Info
-Using spread sheet to update stock date
+Using spread sheet api to update stock data ,with imgaes